-- In a large bowl, mix together the ground turkey, breadcrumbs, diced onion, minced garlic, spices, egg, a ¼ cup ketchup, 2 tablespoons yellow mustard, and 3 tablespoons honey.
+- In a large bowl, mix together the ground turkey, breadcrumbs, diced onion, minced garlic, spices, egg, a ¼ cup ketchup, 2 tablespoons yellow mustard, 3 tablespoons honey, and salt.
 Add the mixture to a loaf pan, pressing down so that the top is flat and even.

 - In a small bowl, mix together the other half of the ketchup, honey, and mustard until fully combined.
 Then, spread the sauce over the top of the meatloaf.